Press Page

 Burton Agnes Hall and the Cunliffe-Lister Family

-Burton Agnes Hall is a Grade I listed building, built by Sir Henry Griffith c.1600 to designs attributed to English architect Robert Smythson, a master mason to Queen Elizabeth I. The historic house is famous for its unsurpassed Elizabethan plasterwork, carving and panelling, and it also boasts the Queen's state bedroom with a spectacular stucco ceiling, a Chinese room with 18th-century lacquered panels, and a fine collection of French Impressionist and contemporary art (including pieces by Cezanne, Gauguin, Matisse and Renoir), bronzes, furniture and porcelain bought by the family over five generations.
+Burton Agnes Hall is a Grade I listed building, built by Sir Henry Griffith in 1598 to designs attributed to English architect Robert Smythson, master mason to Queen Elizabeth I. The historic house is famous for its unsurpassed Elizabethan plasterwork, carving and panelling, and it also boasts the Queen's state bedroom with a spectacular stucco ceiling, a Chinese room with 18th-century lacquered panels, and a fine collection of French Impressionist and contemporary art (including pieces by Cezanne, Gauguin, Matisse and Renoir), bronzes, furniture and porcelain bought and commissioned by the family over generations.

-The Hall’s previous owner, Sir Marcus Wickham-Boynton, died in 1989, and with no son and direct heir to take over responsibility of the estate it fell to his cousin’s son, the then 12 year old, Simon Cunliffe-Lister.
-Simon’s mother, Susan Cunliffe-Lister, daughter of Viscount William (Willie) Whitelaw (a former Home Secretary who served as deputy prime minister to Margaret Thatcher), and a gifted gardener, managed it on his behalf until four years ago when Simon took over.
-Simon now lives at the Hall with his wife Olivia, and their three children Islay, Joss and Otis.
+The Hall’s previous owner, Marcus Wickham-Boynton, died in 1989; with no direct heir to take responsibility for the estate, it passed to his cousin’s son, the then 12 year old Simon Cunliffe-Lister.
+Simon’s mother, Susan Cunliffe-Lister, daughter of Viscount William (Willie) Whitelaw (a former Home Secretary who served as deputy prime minister to Margaret Thatcher), and a gifted gardener, managed it on his behalf until Simon took over.
+Simon now lives at the Hall with his wife Olivia, and their five children Islay, Joss, Otis, Inigo and Sholto.

 The estate has always remained in the same family, and Simon can trace his ancestry back to the original inhabitant of the Norman manor house, which was built around 1170 and stands beside the Hall.
 The 3,000 acres of woodland, grazing pastures and arable farm land lie on the southern edge of the Yorkshire Wolds, five miles inland from the stretching sands of the Holderness coast.

 Over recent years, Susan Cunliffe-Lister has transformed Burton Agnes Hall’s grounds into a thriving visitor attraction.
 In 2001 she was voted Country Life magazine’s Gardener of the Year, and, in 2005, the walled garden which she created won the Historic Houses Association/Christies Garden of the Year award.
-Manicured lawns and topiary ewe bushes surround the Hall, and the walled garden contains a maze, giant board games (chess, draughts, noughts and crosses, snakes and ladders), a jungle garden, a national collection of Campanulas and more than 3,000 species of plants.
-Other attractions include a woodland walk with sculptured woodland creatures, a children's playground, a Gift Shop, Home and Garden shop, Courtyard Gallery showcasing works by local artists and a café.
+Manicured lawns and topiary yew bushes surround the Hall, and the walled garden contains a maze, giant board games (chess, draughts, noughts and crosses, snakes and ladders), a jungle garden, a national collection of campanulas and more than 3,000 species of plants.
+Other attractions include a woodland arboretum walk with a fabulous adventure playground, a Gift Shop, and café.

-Burton Agnes Hall plays host to a variety of annual events, such as the Jazz and Blues festival, an Easter Egg Hunt, a Classic Car Rally, a Civil War Re-enactment, a Gardeners' Fair, and a Michaelmas Fair.
-In November and December the family decorate the Hall for Christmas, and in February the Gardens are open to view a blanket of Snowdrops in the Woodland Walk.
+Burton Agnes Hall plays host to a variety of annual events, such as the Jazz & Blues festival, an Easter Egg Hunt, a Classic Car Rally, a Gardeners' Fair, and a Autumn Fair.
+In November and December the family decorates the Hall for Christmas, and in February the gardens are open to view a blanket of snowdrops in the Woodland.

-If you require a copy of a Press Release please email: anna@burtonagnes.com
+If you would like a copy of a press release, please email laura @burtonagnes.com